PacktPublishing/Expert-Data-Modeling-with-Power-BI/README.md

 **Get the best out of Power BI by building optimized data models for reporting and business needs**

 ## What is this book about?
-This MS Power BI book is for BI users, data analysts, and analysis developers who want to become well-versed with data modeling techniques to make the most of Power BI.
-Basic knowledge of Power BI and Star Schema will help you to understand the concepts covered in this book.
+Microsoft Power BI is one of the most popular business intelligence tools available on the market for desktop and the cloud.
+This book will be your guide to understanding the ins and outs of data modeling and how to create data models using Power BI confidently.
+You'll learn how to connect data from multiple sources, understand data, define and manage relationships between data, and shape data models.

 This book covers the following exciting features:
 * Implement virtual tables and time intelligence functionalities in DAX to build a powerful model